What is Longevity risk?

 A final word

 After the Great Recession, the Federal Reserve Bank embarked on a near decade-long “zero interest rate policy” or ZIRP.
 Doing so made it difficult for retirees to achieve a reasonable rate of return on safer investments that pay a fixed rate of interest each year.
 This policy virtually forced retirees to keep a significant amount of their wealth in the stock market in search of reasonable rates of return.
 However, the stock market can experience significant losses, something retirees can ill afford.
-With the Federal Reserve Bank raising interest rates in the 2015 to 2018 and beyond, investors who prefer fixed interest rate investments may finally be able to once again earn a reasonable rate of return.
+The Federal Reserve Bank raising interest rates between 2015 to 2018 but had to reverse course when Covid-19 arrived.